poiyomi/PoiyomiDocs/docs/shading/clear-coat.md

 ---
 sidebar_position: 8
-title: Clearcoat
+title: Clear Coat
 ---
 import PoiVideo from '@site/src/components/PoiVideo'

-Clear coat (often referred to as one word, clearcoat) is an effect that simulates thin, often glossy layers on the outer surface of a material.
+Clear Coat (often referred to as one word, clearcoat) is an effect that simulates thin, often glossy layers on the outer surface of a material.
 It can be used to create the appearance of materials like automotive paint, lacquered wood, carbon fiber composite, and many others.

-## ClearCoat Strength
+## ClearCoat Visibility

 - `Type`: **Float**, Range: `0.0 - 1.0`